 - 1 DOOR SKIN (OUTER)

 - 2 DOOR SHELL (INNER)

 - A STRUCTURAL ADHESIVE

 - B SEAM SEALER

-- C HEM FLANGE CUT LINE (BOTTOM EDGE SHOWN, SURROUNDING EDGES TYPICAL)
+C - HEM FLANGE CUT LINE (BOTTOM EDGE SHOWN, SURROUNDING EDGES TYPICAL)

-door and door to door opening.
+CAUTION: Be certain the fit is good from the skin to door and door to door opening.
 Cured adhesive is extremely strong and will not allow for "adjustments".